vkhazin/multicloud-courseware/readme.md

 There is a plenty of courses and certifications specific to a cloud provider
 Understandably, every cloud provider pursues its own interests of locking customers in
 The common thought in an organization: we don't want to be locked-in with a cloud provider
-There are a number of possible solutions cloud maintaining cloud interoperability:
+There is a number of possible solutions for maintaining cloud interoperability:
 * Run all workloads on virtual machines without a dependency on cloud specific services
 * Run all workloads in containers leveraging [Kubernetes](https://kubernetes.io/)
 * Rely on a 3rd party Platform-as-a-Service e.g. [Pivotal Cloud Foundry](https://pivotal.io/platform)